-Denver Post, DaVita and Denver Post Community Foundation and Denver Active 20-30 Children’s Foundation
+Denver Post, Denver Post Community Foundation and Denver Active 20-30 Children’s Foundation

-Grants ranging from $10,000 to $50,000 to Denver Metropolitan Area, Colorado nonprofit organizations for programs that focus on hunger, homelessness, health and wellness, and children and youth.
-New applicants and programs must submit an LOI prior to applying.
+Grants to Colorado nonprofit organizations in eligible counties for programs that reduce hunger and homelessness in the community, promote health and wellness, and provide opportunities for children and youth.
+New applicants and programs must submit a letter of intent prior to applying.
 Funding is intended to support organizations and programs that help low-income children, youth, and families access services to overcome obstacles impeding progress out of poverty and towards stabilization and self-sufficiency.